sevkar/dema-test/README.md

 Update `DATABASE_DSN` in the `.env` file with your database connection string.

+## Example Analytics Queries

+Example queries can be found in the `analytics.sql` file.

 ## Next Steps and TODOs

 - Run Prefect server and flows in Docker container